Toyota Says New 86 Will Be Better To Drive Than The Supra

 It took Toyota about 17 years and BMW as a partner to come out with a new Supra, but as the saying goes, better late than never.
 The Japanese marque is also taking its sweet time engineering a next-generation 86 considering the current car co-developed with Subaru has been around for more than seven years.
 A new one is definitely coming eventually, and it looks like it’ll be well worth the wait based on a recent statement made by chief engineer Tetsuya Tada.

 Speaking with Australian magazine WhichCar, the Toyota representative revealed there's a “new 86 team” and the goal is to make the second generation of the rear-wheel-drive coupe better to drive than the new Supra.
-Interestingly, Tada says customers are actually expecting the 86 to be more thrilling than the A90, therefore Toyota wants to make it will create “a new 86 that surpasses the Supra.”
+Interestingly, Tada says customers are actually expecting the 86 to be more thrilling than the A90, therefore Toyota wants to create “a new 86 that surpasses the Supra.”

 Toyota has updated the current-gen 86 repeatedly thorough special versions like the Hakone and the TRD Handling Package, but fans of the nimble coupe are eager to see what the company is preparing for its successor.
 Tada refused to go into any details about the car, although latest intel from Japan suggests the new 86 along with its BRZ sibling could make the switch from the current 2.0-liter engine to a larger 2.4-liter unit sourced from the Subaru Ascent.